Enterprise-CMCS/macpro-mdct-qmr/README.md

 13. In `services/app-api/libs/coreSetStatesList.ts` , copy over the prior year's entry into the array.

-14. In `src/hooks/api/useGetCoreSets.tsx` , changed `releasedTwentyTwentyFive` to `releasedTwentyTwentySix`
+14. In `src/hooks/api/useGetCoreSets.tsx` , changed `releasedTwentyTwentyFive` to `releasedTwentyTwentySix`.

+15. In `services/ui-src/src/config.ts` change `currentReportingYear` to the new reporting year.

 ### Cypress